-Indicator 3.4 - HCV 4 Scale of Assessment: Province & Territory HCV occurrence and threat assessment Risk designation and determination restry operations from all watercourses and wetlands with standing or flowing water.
-This applies t in public and private forests.
-These regulations outline the size of special management zones vithin these zones. and Labour regulates the sale, us ne Pesticide Regulations and the Activities Designation Regulations , Nova Scotia Environment se, storage, and disposal of pesticides.
-Applicators of restricted or commercial class pesticides equired to apply pesticides on forested land (NS7).
-Since several regulatory measure assessed as Low Risk. es are established to mitigate the threats of forestry operations on water quality, Nova Scotia is es of water that have been designated as of special significance for the provision of ecological nere is potential for the occurrence of HCV4 throughout New Brunswick. vigation Protection Act (C17) prohibits the construction, placement, alteration, repair, rebuild, ork in, on, over, under, through or across any navigable water listed.
-This would apply to an and Saint John River. performed around watercourses a to obtain a Watercourse and Weth Technical Guidance document (N d Wetland Alteration Regulation of the Clean Water Act regulates the activities that can be and wetlands.
-Any person working in or within 30 metres of a watercourse or a wetland is required land Alteration permit prior to doing so.
-Table 4 of the Watercourse and Wetland Alteration IB2) lists the documentation required for regulatory review of various alteration activities, including .
-This is most applicable to private land alteration, as there is a separate provision for Crown or to a wetland do not require a V Regional Director of the New Brun guided by the Forest Managemen which details buffer width thresho dertaken on a watercourse that drains an area of 600 hectares or less at the site of the alteration Vatercourse and Wetland Alteration Permit provided that an operating plan approved by a nswick Department of Natural Resources is in place".
-However, crown forestry operations are It Manual for New Brunswick (NB1), specifically the Watercourse and Wetland Buffer Zone Policy , or watercourses and wetlands, as well as harvesting restrictions within these buffer or watercourse and road building are outlined in the Guidelines for Roads and Watercourse
+Indicator 3.4 - HCV 4 Scale of Assessment: Province & Territory HCV occurrence and threat assessment Risk designation and determination Management Zone separating forestry operations from all watercourses and wetlands with standing or flowing water.
+This applies to all forestry activities carried out in public and private forests.
+These regulations outline the size of special management zones and activities that are permitted within these zones.
+Regarding pesticide use, under the Pesticide Regulations and the Activities Designation Regulations , Nova Scotia Environment and Labour regulates the sale, use, storage, and disposal of pesticides.
+Applicators of restricted or commercial class pesticides must be certified.
+Approvals are required to apply pesticides on forested land (NS7).
+Since several regulatory measures are established to mitigate the threats of forestry operations on water quality, Nova Scotia is assessed as Low Risk .
+New Brunswick There are no watersheds or bodies of water that have been designated as of special significance for the provision of ecological values and services.
+Therefore, there is potential for the occurrence of HCV4 throughout New Brunswick.
+At a national level, the federal Navigation Protection Act (C17) prohibits the construction, placement, alteration, repair, rebuild, removal or decommission of a work in, on, over, under, through or across any navigable water listed.
+This would apply to shorelines along the Atlantic Ocean and Saint John River.
+Provincially, the Watercourse and Wetland Alteration Regulation of the Clean Water Act regulates the activities that can be performed around watercourses and wetlands.
+Any person working in or within 30 metres of a watercourse or a wetland is required to obtain a Watercourse and Wetland Alteration permit prior to doing so.
+Table 4 of the Watercourse and Wetland Alteration Technical Guidance document (NB2) lists the documentation required for regulatory review of various alteration activities, including water crossings and tree removal.
+This is most applicable to private land alteration, as there is a separate provision for Crown land.
+On Crown Lands, "alterations undertaken on a watercourse that drains an area of 600 hectares or less at the site of the alteration or to a wetland do not require a Watercourse and Wetland Alteration Permit provided that an operating plan approved by a Regional Director of the New Brunswick Department of Natural Resources is in place".
+However, crown forestry operations are guided by the Forest Management Manual for New Brunswick (NB1), specifically the Watercourse and Wetland Buffer Zone Policy , which details buffer width thresholds around watercourses and wetlands, as well as harvesting restrictions within these buffer zones.
+Requirements pertaining to watercrossing and road building are outlined in the Guidelines for Roads and Watercourse Crossings (NB5).